Ante-237/FLUTTER_GT1/README.md

 3. Home Page
 Step 1: Once your profile is set up, you'll be directed to the Lingua Pal home page.

-Step 2: Here, you can see various categories to choose from, such as "Groceries," "Travel Phrases," "Local Slangs," and more.
+Step 2: Here, you can see various categories to choose from, such as "Groceries," "Numbers," and more.

 Step 3: Click on your preferred category to explore language conversion within that category.

 4. Category Selection (e.g., Groceries)
 Step 1: After selecting a category, you'll be taken to a dedicated page for that category (e.g., "Groceries").

-Step 2: Here, you can use the search bar to look up specific items you want to learn in both English and the local language (e.g., Kinyanrwanda).
+Step 2: Here, you can use the search bar to look up specific items you want to learn in both English and the local language (e.g., Kinyarwanda).

-Step 3: You'll also see a list of the top most searched items in this category for quick reference.
+Step 3: You'll also see a list of the top-most searched items in this category for quick reference.

 Step 4: To save an item for future reference, click on the "Save" button next to it.

 Step 5: To provide feedback or report an issue, use the "Feedback" option on the page to connect with our support team.

+5. Explore and Learn
+Step 1: Explore different items and phrases within your chosen category.

+Step 2: Click on an item to view its translation, pronunciation, and usage examples.

+Step 3: Use the "Voice" feature to hear the correct pronunciation.

+Step 4: Save items you want to revisit later by clicking on the "Save" button.

+Step 5: Use Lingua Pal as a powerful tool to learn new words and phrases effortlessly.

+Congratulations!
+You are now ready to use Lingua Pal to break down language barriers, enhance your travel experiences, and connect with people from diverse backgrounds.
+Enjoy exploring the world in your preferred language!